-Pocket-lint) - Samsung has shifted the Galaxy S20 series up a gear.
+(Pocket-lint) - Samsung has shifted the Galaxy S20 series up a gear.
 We've had an expansion at the top end with the S20 Ultra - a super-spec phone, sitting alongside the Galaxy S20 and the Galaxy S20+ - with the S20 FE at the more affordable end.

 But there's a lot to get to grips with: Samsung offers more features than anyone else out of the box, so it's easy to overlook or never discover some of the hidden gems.
 We've torn through the phones to pull together a detailed guide of everything that your S20 device will do and how to master it.
-With the upcoming One UI 3.0 and Android 11 update there will be changes - but we'll update as soon as we have access to the latest software.
+With One UI 3.0 and Android 11 update there are changes - and all the S20 devices should now have the new software.

 Samsung Galaxy S20 top tip: If you're struggling to find things, swipe down the quick settings and you'll find a search option at the top.
 Just start typing your search query and this universally searches your phone returning settings, apps, contacts, calendar appointments.
 It's really powerful.
 You can also launch it by bringing up the apps tray, and tapping the finder bar at the top.